 9. When cows digest food, fermentation results in a large amount of methane; cattle produce 250 to 500 liters (and by some accounts, up to 1,000 liters) of the gas per day.

-13. A German study found that cows tend to face either magnetic north or south when grazing or resting, regardless of the sun’s position or the wind’s direction.
-The study’s author says that magnetic compass orientation has been relatively under-studied in mammals; why cows use it remains a mystery.
+14. A study by University of Duisburg-Essen researchers in Germany found that cows tend to face either magnetic north or south when grazing or resting, regardless of the sun's position or the wind's direction.
+The study's author says that magnetic compass orientation has been relatively under-studied in mammals; why cows use it remains a mystery.